 Derecho – A Straight Line of Destruction

-On the early morning of Thursday November 6th 2015 neighbors heard a commotion what could only be described as “sounding like a freight train” ripping sound their street.
-Within moments trees were failing and branches over 9 inches in diameter were being hurled over 30 yards or more.
+On the early morning of Thursday, November 6th, 2015 neighbors heard a commotion that could only be described as “sounding like a freight train” ripping sound their street.
+Within moments trees were falling and branches over 9 inches in diameter were being hurled over 30 yards or more.
 It was over in seconds.
 When neighbors came out to explore it seems the damage was confined to a very small area comprised of three lots.
 A tree was down and damaged part of a garage while another took out a fence.
 There were similar reports of damage across the thumb.
 Bad Axe lost trees and experienced power outages.
 Schools were dismissed early.

 What is a Derecho

 The residents of the upper thumb witnessed microbursts spawned by the classic weather phenomenon known as a Derecho.
 The derecho (pronounced similar to “deh-REY-cho”), is a widespread, long-lived wind storm.
 Derechos are associated with bands of rapidly moving showers or thunderstorms variously known as bow echoes, and squall lines

 A derecho can produce destruction similar to that of a tornado.
 The damage typically occurs in one direction along a relatively straight path.
 As a result, the term “straight-line wind damage” sometimes is used to describe derecho damage.
 If the swath of wind damage extends for more than 240 miles, includes wind gusts of at least 58 mph along most of its length, and several, well-separated 75 mph or greater gusts, then the event may be classified as a derecho.